-Deciding to move to a foreign country is never easy.
+Deciding to move to a foreign country for career opportunities is never easy.
 You are leaving friends and family behind, and the entire transition can often get overwhelming.
 However, when the professional prospects involved are quite promising, this is a decision that you need to make for your future.

 As soon as an opportunity arises and you make the choice of actually taking it, you will need to start preparing yourself for the move.
 Relocating abroad isn’t anything like going on a short-term vacation, there is a wide range of details you will need to think through, and if you want the entire experience to remain pleasant, planning should be done with precise care and attention.

-There are a few important details you need to look into, when you are getting yourself ready to move abroad for career purposes, and the following tips will provide you with support on the matter:
+There are a few important details you need to look into when you are getting yourself ready to move abroad for career opportnities, and the following tips will provide you with support on the matter:

 Considering you might have gathered a lot of possessions across the years, you might be tempted to bring them with you when you move abroad.